-Catch-up amounts apply to employees who are 50 years old or older and have elected to contribute additional amounts to their deferred compensation plans.
+^{} Catch-up amounts apply to employees 50 years or older who have elected to contribute additional amounts to their deferred compensation plans.

 - ✓ Employees may contribute to a deferred compensation plan through both pre-tax (regular) and post-tax (Roth) deductions.
-For example, if an employee participates in a 401(k) plan and has both types of deductions, the maximum combined contribution is \$17,500.00. - ✓ Our payroll system tracks the limit amounts and stops at the maximum shared limit for regular and Roth contributions.
+For example, if an employee participates in a 401(k) plan and has both types of deductions, the maximum combined contribution is \$17,500.00. - ✓ Our payroll system tracks limit amounts and stops at the maximum shared limit for regular and Roth contributions.
 Employees who reached their limits in 2012 will have their contributions recommence on their first 2013 payroll.